 Handing Out Business Cards in Unlikely Places

 Beyond networking or other public facing events, you just never know when you’ll need to hand out a business card.
-It may be in some unlikely places.
 Having them handy is key!

 Case in Point:

-While snowboarding and shortly before I broke my wrist that very day, on the ski-lift, a fellow rider inquired about what I did.
-When he heard I offered both web design and SEO services – and that he was considering launching his own business, he asked if I happen to have a business card with me.
+A day snowboarding and on the ski-lift with a fellow rider, he asked what I did?
+Telling him I offered web design and SEO services, he asked if I happen to have a business card with me.
+He was considering launching his own business.
 Learning to keep some of my cards in my jacket pocket, I handed him one of my biz cards.
 No fumbling for a smartphone in the cold necessary.
 A week later he became a client and he’s still a client to this very day!!